prownd/systemd-manage/README.md

 # Systemd manage tool
----
-systemd-manage is a graphical systemd service management tool, developed using the Qt graphics library, providing functions such as service management, user sessions, configuration file modification, log queries, performance analysis and process management, etc.
+systemd-manage is a graphical systemd service management tool, developed using the Qt graphics library.
+It can be providing functions such as service management, user sessions, configuration file modification, log queries, performance analysis and process management, etc.
 Graphic interface operation, simple and convenient service management.

 # Deploy and Install
----
 Use qmake for compilation, configuration, and installation

 ```bash